 Path A->B->D is the critical path because it has the longest duration.

 Calculating the Total Float

 There are two methods to calculate the total float.
-In the first, you subtract the duration of the non-critical path from the critical path.
+For the first, subtract the duration of the non-critical path from the critical path.

-In the second method, you find the total float for any activity by subtracting the Early Start date from the Late Start date (LS – ES) or subtracting the Early Finish date from the Late Finish date (LF – EF) on any activity.
+For the second method, find the total float for any activity by subtracting the Early Start date from the Late Start date (LS – ES) or subtracting the Early Finish date from the Late Finish date (LF – EF) for any activity.